-CAD: Yes, certainly the plan is that there will be some live shows after the record comes out.
-It’s quite a difficult album to bring to life live, because on some tracks I’m playing eight different instruments.
-I need to get my head around how that is going to work and how we can do justice to the recordings because the production is really detailed.
-There is a lot going on and I don’t ideally want to just have four people on stage playing four instruments.
+CAD: Yes, certainly the plan is to show some live shows after the record comes out.
+It’s quite a difficult album to bring to life live because I’m playing eight different instruments on some tracks.
+I need to get my head around how that will work and how we can do justice to the recordings because the production is really detailed.
+There is a lot going on and I don’t ideally want to have four people on stage playing four instruments.
 It’s trying to get the balance and compromise right between putting on a live show and being true to a live experience and staying true to the record at the same time.

 How did you start working with Simple Minds?

-Will you be exploring different themes with the next record or will it be a continuation from the first album?
+Will you be exploring different themes with the next record or continuing from the first album?

 What music inspired you growing up?

 CAD: A lot of it came from my parents’ record collection because I didn’t have the money to buy my own albums.
 They had a lot of classic songwriters like Carole King, Harry Nilsson.
-My mum was very much into The Carpenters, I think that influenced the development of my voice a lot in terms of my obsession with harmony and tone .
+My mum was very much into The Carpenters; I think that influenced my voice’s development a lot in terms of my obsession with harmony and tone.
 My Dad would listen to the Beatles, Yes, ELO.
-For me, personally, the first record I really got obsessed by was ‘Vespertine’ by Bork, I really love that record.
+Personally, the first record I really got obsessed with was ‘Vespertine’ by Bork; I really love that record.
 I was very much drawn to the idea of the female auteur – like Kate Bush – someone who creates her own world entirely.
 That was something that really appealed to me.

-CAD: The Manic Street Preachers were also a huge influence, certainly for my life, not musically speaking perhaps, but in terms of the world they opened up for me.
-Because of them I grew up going to school on a council estate thinking “I can educate myself out of this situation”.
+CAD: The Manic Street Preachers were also a huge influence, certainly for my female auteur ideas perhaps, but in terms of the world they opened up for me.
+Because of them, I grew up going to school on a council estate thinking “I can educate myself out of this situation”.
 I can educate myself into university.
 I was the first person in my family to go.
 That glamorous self-made myth that they perpetuated seemed one that I could reach for and emulate.
-It wasn’t something you dreamed about, it was something that you could literally actively pursue every day by going to the library and reading books.
+It wasn’t something you dreamed about; it was something that you could literally actively pursue every day by going to the library and reading books.

 The Anchoress’ debut album ‘Confessions of a Romance Novelist’ is out now.

-Order the CD with 24 page booklet with a reading list, lyrics, and more from Amazon: http://smarturl.it/COARN_CD
+Order the CD with a 24-page booklet with a reading list, lyrics, and more from Amazon: http://smarturl.it/COARN_CD

 Download from iTunes: http://smarturl.it/COARN_DIGITAL